jkahrs/cert-manager-webhook-hostingde/README.md

 DNS01 webhook.**

 First, you need to have hosting.de account with access to the DNS control panel.
 You need to create an API token and have a registered DNS zone there.
-Then you need to replace `zoneName` parameter at `testdata/hostingde/config.json` file with actual one.
+Then you need to copy `testdata-template` to `testdata` and  replace `zoneName` parameter at `testdata/hostingde/config.json` file with actual one.

 You also must encode your api token into base64 and put it into the `testdata/hostingde/secret.yml` file: